naia-lib/naia/faq/README.md

 ## ECS replication system questions

-### How can I have different replication frequencies per entity/component?
+### How can I have different replication frequencies per entity or component?

 This is not possible right now, it is a future intended feature.